dgryski/go-perfbook/performance.md

    best done in tiny steps, a few statements at a time moving from floating point math to integer math or mandelbrot removing sqrt, or lttb removing abs

-some tunings are working around runtime or compiler code generation issue: always flag these with the appropriate issue so you can revisit assembly math.Abs() vs code generation vs function call overhead exploit a mathematical identity: https://go-review.googlesource.com/c/go/+/85477
+some tunings are working around runtime or compiler code generation issue: always flag these with the appropriate issue so you can revisit assembly math.Abs() vs code generation vs function call overhead exploit a mathematical identity: https://go-review.googlesource.com/c/go/+/85477 just clearing the parts you used, rather than an entire array

+Program tuning used to be an art form, but then compilers got better.
+So now it turns out that compilers can optimize straight-forward code better than complicated code.
+The Go compiler still has a long way to go to match gcc and clang, but it does mean that you need to be careful when tuning and especially when upgrading that your code doesn't become "worse".
+There are definitely cases where tweaks to work around the lack of a particular compiler optimization became slower once the compiler was improved.

 Keep comments.
 If something doesn't need to be done, explain why.
 Frequently when optimizing an algorithm you'll discover steps that don't need to be